× Alert

 Protected disclosures

-An employee makes a protected disclosure (sometimes called ‘whistle blowing’) when they report serious wrongdoing in the workplace that they reasonably believe is true or likely to be true.
+An employee or former employee makes a protected disclosure (sometimes called ‘whistleblowing’) when they report serious wrongdoing that they believe on reasonable grounds is, or has been, occurring in their workplace.

 • can raise a personal grievance.